State pension set to rise by £575 in 2026

 Will you have to pay tax on your state pension?

-If your total income from all sources – including the state pension – is greater than your personal allowance, tax is due on your state pension.
+If your total income from all sources – including the state pension – is greater than your personal allowance, then you'll need to pay tax on the amount that exceeds it.
 This will normally be deducted from any private pension or earnings you might have, which are paid through the PAYE system.

 If you have no PAYE income, you have to complete a self-assessment tax return and pay any tax due directly to HMRC.

-Sir Steve Webb, partner at pension consultants LCP and former pensions minister, said the standard rate of the new state pension was 'creeping ever closer to the frozen personal tax allowance'.
+Sir Steve Webb, partner at pension consultancy LCP and former pensions minister, said the full new state pension was 'creeping ever closer to the frozen personal tax allowance'.

 How to check your state pension forecast

-If you're eligible to receive the state pension, it's paid to you when you reach state pension age.
-This is currently 66 for women and men, but two more increases are already set out in legislation.
+If you're eligible to receive the state pension, it's paid when you reach state pension age.
+This is currently 66 for women and men, but is set to rise further.

 Between 2026 and 2028, it will gradually rise to 67 for those born on or after April 1960, with another gradual rise to 68 between 2044 and 2046 for those born in or after 1977.

-How much state pension you'll get depends on how many 'qualifying years' of National Insurance Contributions (NICs) you have.
+How much state pension you'll get depends on how many 'qualifying years' of National Insurance contributions you have.
 For the new state pension, most people need 35 qualifying years on their National Insurance record to receive the full amount, and typically 10 years to get anything at all.

 To get the full basic state pension, you again need a specific number of qualifying years of National Insurance contributions.
 For men, this is: